Driving licence in Sweden

 Swedish driving licences (Körkort) adhere to a standard set in the European Economic Area.
 18 years is the minimum age to obtain a licence for cars (lower for some vehicles).

 Practical training

 The amount of practical training required varies depending on how well the student can already operate the vehicle.
 There's no lower limit, or requirement to document what road conditions the student trained in.
 In fact there's no documentation required on how much he or she has trained at all, privately or at a driver's school.

-The so called in Swedish "risk" education is however compulsory to obtaining a licence for a passenger car (B) or a motorcycle (A1, A2, A).
-This education is technically the only compulsory part after the student obtaining a learners permit, before he or she gets to take the final 2 tests.
-The "risk" education consists of two parts:
+The only compulsory part is the risk education, divided into two separate parts.
+This is required when obtaining a licence for a passenger car (B) or a motorcycle (A1, A2, A).
+No other processes apart from the student obtaining a learners permit is needed before the student gets to take the final 2 tests.
+The risk education consists of two parts: